The Secret to Sustainable Motivation

 Notice how a slight change in our mental model completely shifts the power dynamic, moving us from a position of dependency and powerlessness to one of freedom and self-reliance.

-This also means that we become solely responsible for kickstarting and maintaining this upward spiral of progress.
+That also means that we become solely responsible for kickstarting and maintaining this upward spiral of progress.
 To reword a famous quote by Jack London:

 You can’t wait for motivation.
 You have to go after it with a club.